timescale/docs/use-timescale/ha-replicas/read-scaling.md

 <Highlight type="important">
 Using a separate read replica for read-only access provides both security and resource isolation.
-This means that the read-only user can't access the main database directly.
-If you require the security of a read-only user, but do not require resource isolation, you can create a read-only role in your database instead.
+This means that users with read-only permissions can't access the main database directly.
+If you need to restrict the access of a read-only user but do not want to isolate the resource, you can create a read-only role in your database instead.
 For more information, see the [security](/use-timescale/latest/security/read-only-role/) section.
 </Highlight>